White Castle Building No. 8: History

 In 1926, White Castle entered the Minneapolis area.
 The eighth restaurant in the Minneapolis area was built in 1927 at 616 Washington Avenue Southeast, originally with glazed brick.
 As the restaurant chain expanded, they developed standardized production methods and a standard look for their restaurants.

 Porcelain Steel Buildings, a subsidiary of White Castle, manufactured movable, prefabricated structures that could be assembled at any White Castle restaurant site.
 This design was built on the Washington Avenue site in 1936, replacing its 1927 building.
 The 1936 building is modeled after the Chicago Water Tower, with octagonal buttresses, crenelated towers, and a parapet wall.
 The founders later claimed that this design was the first successful use of porcelain as a building material.
 The success of the White Castle building method spurred other Wichita-area entrepreneurs to manufacture portable steel buildings as well.

 By 1950, the landowner of the Washington Avenue property refused to renew the lease.
 The reluctance of landowners to extend leases on small parcels was the reason why White Castle manufactured movable buildings.
 The chain moved the restaurant to the corner of Central Avenue and Fourth Street Southeast.
 However, by this time the company had failed to notice the population shift from central cities to suburbs, and it spent more time trying to survive in urban neighborhoods instead of building larger buildings in the suburbs.
 The company eventually recognized the business potential of building larger restaurants in the suburbs.
 However this meant that the smaller, older castle buildings became obsolete.
 In 1983, the company built a new restaurant in northeast Minneapolis.
 Historic preservation efforts succeeded, and the old building was moved to its present location in 1984 and has since housed a contracting firm, an accordion and jewelry business, and an antique/vintage goods shop.

-Usually properties on the National Register lose their designation if they are moved or significantly altered.
-The federal program recognized, however, that early White Castle restaurants were specifically made to be movable.
+Usually properties on the National Register of Historic Places lose their designation if they are moved or significantly altered, but the National Register recognized that early White Castle restaurants were specifically made to be movable.

+Current use

+The building is currently occupied by a vintage store.
+Pop singer Billie Eilish visited the store in 2024.